 PARKING STANDARDS

-PURPOSE AND INTENT The purpose of this subsection is to promote efficient and sustainable parking solutions in the Belmont Center area including the use of shared parking facilities, cross-access between lots, and municipal or joint-use Parking Structures.
+PURPOSE AND INTENT The purpose of this subsection is to promote efficient and sustainable parking solutions in the BCOD including the use of shared parking facilities, cross-access between lots, and municipal or joint-use Parking Structures.
 These provisions are intended to reduce the proliferation of individual curb cuts, support Walkability, and optimize land use within the BCOD.

 APPLICABILITY